The fourth industrial revolution is the crucible of customer evolution.

 Once you’ve traced the evolutionary journey of Customer 3.0 it is not difficult to understand this diverse collective of individuals, unified by their willingness to accept change and adopt new ideas with elan.
 This can serve as a base framework for businesses looking to build viable customer personas to craft better customer experiences.

-Made My Day blog will be back with details on how you can create viable customer personas to personalize your marketing efforts for better RoI with this new genre of customers.
+Made My Day blog will be back with more on creating viable customer personas and journey maps for better RoI with this new genre of customers.